-The meeting is being held for the following purposes:
+The Annual Meeting is being held for the following purposes:

-- 1. To elect five (5) directors to serve until the next annual meeting of the stockholders and until their respective successors are elected and qualified; - 2.
+- 1. To elect six (6) directors to serve until the next annual meeting of the stockholders and until their respective successors are elected and qualified; - 2.
 To hold an advisory vote on the frequency of voting on the compensation paid to the Company's named executive officers; - 3.
 To hold an advisory vote relating to the compensation of the Company's named executive officers; - 4.
-To ratify the appointment by the Company of Baker Tilly US, LLP as its independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 5.
+To ratify the appointment of Baker Tilly US, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 5.
 To transact such other matters as may properly come before the meeting or any adjournment thereof.

-Only stockholders of record at the close of business on July 7, 2022 are entitled to notice of and to vote at the meeting.
+Only stockholders of record at the close of business on April 5, 2023 are entitled to notice of and to vote at the Annual Meeting.